macbuse/macbuse.github.io/index.md

 making mathematical curiosities from wood.
 I'm mainly interested in constructing geometric objects in wood using kerf bending patterns.
-Wood prepared using a laser cutting machine can be bent and joined to like a 3 dimensional jigsaw puzzle.
+Wood prepared using a laser cutting machine can be bent and joined to like a 3 dimensional jigsaw puzzle. [collection of pieces](https://www-fourier.ujf-grenoble.fr/~mcshane/SVGS/)

 <center>
  <img src="https://www-fourier.ujf-grenoble.fr/~mcshane/IMAGES/tetra.JPG" alt="photo" width="300">